mindsnacks/MSActiveConfig/README.md

 																	configStore:configStore];
 ```

+*For a complete code snippet on how to instantiate the `MSActiveConfig` object, [check the wiki](https://github.com/mindsnacks/MSActiveConfig/wiki/MSActiveConfig-Instantiation).*

 ### `MSActiveConfigDownloader`

 A class must conform to this protocol to allow `MSActiveConfig` to retrieve updates from the network.
 The given class needs to implement this method.